Existence of Infinite Product Measures: Abstract

 \section{Abstract}

-A new construction of product measures is given for an arbitrary sequence of measure spaces via outer measure techniques giving a coherent extension of the classical theory of finite product measures to countable many.
-Moreover, the Lebesgue spaces of this measures are simplified in terms of finite product measures.
-This decomposition simplifies all the considerations regarding infinite dimensional integration and gives to it a computational framework.
+A construction of product measures is given for an arbitrary sequence of measure spaces via outer measure techniques without imposing any condition on the underlying measure spaces.
+This result generalizes the ones given up to date.